eisental/RedstoneChips/circuitdocs/Iptransmitter.md

 title: iptransmitter
 ---

-__NOTE:__ ipreceiver and iptransmitter are disabled in BasicCircuits 0.7 until i find the time to work on them some more.

 Transmit your messages to anywhere in the known universe.
-Works exactly the same as the [transmitter](Transmitter) circuit except that the input bits are sent over UDP to any internet address.
+Transmits its input bits over a UDP connection to any internet address in the authorized port range.
 You can use it together with ipreceiver to send and receive bits between minecraft servers.

 Set your message in the input data pins, then set the send pin (input 0) on to send the message.
 An iptransmitter with only 1 input is also possible.
 In that case whenever the input changes its state the new value is sent.

+To change the range of authorized port numbers, use /redchips-prefs iptransmitter.ports <range>.

 on [Wikipedia](http://en.wikipedia.org/wiki/Interplanetary_Internet) ;-)